KasiaKab/roadmap-2025-2027/milestones/m0-foundations.md

 # M0 — Architecture-First Monolith (Oct–Nov 2025)

 **Goal**
-Build a monolith-first Spring Boot core for the Sala/Coworking system with focus on architecture, domain, and operability.
+Build a monolith-first Spring Boot core for the *Coworking Room – Reservation System* with focus on architecture, domain, and operability.

 **Scope**
 - Spring Boot + Postgres + Flyway